 -

-Lisbon - Join us on a wonderful adventure, exploring Lisbon with the finest local tour guides.
+Lisbon - Embark on a delightful adventure with us, exploring Lisbon with the finest local tour guides.

-We will reveal to you the history of Lisbon and the Portuguese discoveries, through a blend of local sensations and flavors - Miradouro da Senhora do Monte - The finest view of Lisbon by day and at dusk
+Discover the history of Lisbon and the Portuguese discoveries through a blend of local sensations and flavors. - Miradouro da Senhora do Monte - Offers the best view of Lisbon during the day and at sunset.

 -